High Risk Auto Insurance and Why Drivers are Denied Coverage

 Frequently Asked Questions About High Risk Car Insurance

-Can I join my parent’s insurance policy if my application is denied?
+Can I join my parents’ insurance policy if my individual application is denied?

-If you reside at home with your parents or are a college student who lives away from your parent’s house, you may be able to be added to their car insurance.
+If you reside at home with your parents or are a college student who lives away from your parents’ house, you may be able to be added to their car insurance.
+However, keep in mind that most states will require that the vehicle is registered in one of your parents’ names in order to insure it on their policy.
+If your vehicle is registered in your name only, you will need to secure an auto policy in your name.

 Will my insurance consider me a high-risk driver and cancel my car insurance because of my reckless driving ticket?